YahooArchive/fake-server/README.md

 > responseCode: 200,
 > responseBody: 'whatever you want' }

+##### Fake-server supports "POST" calls and uses payload for matching.

+NOTE: payload matching does not support RegEx yet.
+Here is an example that matches POST requests to /news with id: 1

+> { route: '/news'
+>   payload {
+>     id: 1
+>   },
+>   responseCode: 200,
+>   responseBody: 'yay! it matches'
+> }

 ##### Response can be a file.
 In this case, fake-server will respond with the output of that file.

 The following configuration example will return the output of ./mock_data/sample.json *(notice the parameter is called responseData instead of responseBody)*